AI Safety Camp connects you with a research lead to collaborate on a project – to see where your work could help ensure future AI is safe.

 26. Tackling key challenges in Debate Closed

 27. AI-driven economic safety nets: restricting the macroeconomic disruptions of AGI deployment Closed

 29. Organise the next Virtual AI Safety Unconference Closed

 Please write your application with the research lead of your favorite project in mind.
 Research leads will directly review applications this round.
 We organizers will only assist when a project receives an overwhelming number of applications.

 Apply if you…

-- previously studied a topic or practiced skills unique to your perspective/background that can bolster your new research team’s progress;
+- previously studied a topic or trained in skills that can bolster your new team’s progress;

 Every team will have:

 - one Research Lead (RL)